nicolasreichardt/ml-project-obesity-prediction/report/final_report_first.md

 ### Data Preprocessing Summary

-> 📝 **@Ashley** – feel free to insert 1–2 sentences on your preprocessing pipeline: decisions around feature selection, encoding strategies, or challenges during cleaning

 The preprocessing pipeline ensured consistency and cleanliness of the dataset ahead of modeling.
 Initially, inconsistencies in categorical encodings were resolved by harmonizing all variables into either clean categorical or numeric formats.
 Several ordinal features contained unexpected decimal values, likely due to synthetic oversampling (SMOTE).
 These were systematically rounded to the nearest valid categories and mapped back to interpretable labels, informed by the original survey structure.

 All column names were renamed for clarity and uniformity, and a comprehensive data dictionary was created to document question wording and response options.
 Categorical features were converted to the appropriate category type, while numerical variables were explicitly cast as floats.